Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 • Possession or use of illegal substances.

 Subject Jurisdiction: The incorporated city or town in which the Affected Real Property is located that either has not enforced existing laws or ordinances to stop the Qualifying Nuisance or is maintaining the Qualifying Nuisance.
 If the Affected Real Property is located outside of an incorporated city or town’s boundaries, then the Subject Jurisdiction is the county in which the Affected Real Property is located.
-Note that not all incorporated cities and towns levy a primary property tax, which means that the maximum amount of reimbursement that could be received for a property in an incorporated city or town that does not levy a property tax is $0.
+Please note that not all incorporated cities and towns levy a primary property tax, which means that the maximum amount of reimbursement could be $0.

 Resources